slinkp/practical-deep-learning-fastai/README.md

 I scanned through it and since there's so little data I'm guessing it'll be fine to run on kaggle, no need for colab.
 ...
-Yup confirmed, ran all cells in nearly no time with no acceleraor.
+Yup confirmed, ran all cells in nearly no time with no accelerator.
 I may just run locally.

 Locally it gets an error that doesn't happen in Kaggle??
 WHy?